brianrice2/pitchfork/README.md

 ## Directory structure

 ```
-├── README.md                         <- You are here
+├── README.md                         <- You are here!
 |
 ├── app/                              <- Configuration files
 │   ├── static/                       <- Static CSS, JS, etc. files
 │   ├── templates/                    <- HTML (or other code) that is templated and changes based on a set of inputs
-│   └── boot.sh                       <- Start up script for launching app in Docker container
+│   ├── boot.sh                       <- Start up script for launching app in Docker container
+│   └── Dockerfile                    <- Build the Docker image for running the web app
 │
 ├── config/                           <- Configuration files
 │   ├── local/                        <- Private configuration files and environment variable settings (not tracked)